MILLER ELEMENTARY SCHOOL

 - Erica Linares, Assistant Principal: email@example.com

 - Shannon Carbino, Data Specialist: firstname.lastname@example.org

-Parents who wish to register a new student should go to the Miller School Website and register online.
+Parents who wish to register a new student should contact the school to receive a link to register online.
 If you plan to enroll your child in a different school system, please make sure the Data Specialist is notified so that proper paperwork can be completed.

 School begins at 7:30 a.m. and is dismissed at 1:53 p.m.
 Students are asked not to arrive on school grounds prior to 7:20 a.m.
 Supervision cannot be provided prior to that time.
 This is a safety issue to which parents need to adhere.
 Upon arrival, but no earlier than 7:25, students are expected to go directly to their cubbies to secure their belongings before reporting to homeroom.
 The warning tone for homeroom will ring at 7:20.
 Students are expected to be settled into homeroom by the late tone at 7:30.
 A homeroom period is scheduled at the beginning of each day.
 The homeroom period begins at 7:30 a.m. and ends at 7:37.
 During this time, the homeroom teacher will take attendance, the Pledge of Allegiance and a moment of silence are observed, followed by the morning announcements.